daniel777-coder/django-boilerplate/{{cookiecutter.project_slug}}/README.rst

 Deploy
 ======

-(put your deploy instructions here)
+Put your deploy instructions here, otherwise, pass instructions to the administrator.

 Translations
 ============